 Around the Canongate – focus on Canongate Kirk

-Just a short walk up Campbell’s Close from Craigwell Cottage brings you to the Canongate section of Edinburgh’s Royal Mile.
-Turn right (uphill) and you’ll find the ancient place of worship, Canongate Kirk, opened in 1691.
+The bottom section of the Royal Mile is known as the Canongate.
+It is here you will find the Canongate Kirk.
+This is the Queen’s church when she is in residence at Holyrood Palace and was the venue for the marriage of Zara Phillips (daughter of Princess Anne) and Mike Tyndall.
+Canongate Kirk is an ancient place of worship opened in 1691.
 The twin cherry trees planted at either side of the entrance to the church are in flower in April and early May each year, making it a particularly beautiful time to visit.

 There are commemorative plaques by the cherry trees, showing that they were planted by HM Queen Elizabeth on 25 June 1952 and HRH the Duke of Edinburgh on 26 June 1953.